nmeri17/suphle-docs/src/docs/v1/testing/Confidently integrating upgrades.md

 In reality, replacing parts of what has been built poses the risk of the ensuing void collapsing into a pile of rubble.
 In this chapter, we'll be looking at strategies for the new addition to dovetail the way it would have, had it been planned along with the original structure.
 This chapter assumes an already [firm grasp of test automation](/docs/v1/testing/Achieving-test-automation-through-alternative-means)

 When delivering a project as a decoupled, composed tree of components, we have nothing to fear while including new features, as long as incoming modifications and the existing project are not interwoven.
 When they are, it becomes imperative that their **integration** is thoroughly tested.
+To be clear, after implementing our shiny new feature, modifying or refactoring an existing one, existing software is bound to break.
+Have no doubt about it.
+To be fair, the odds are not entirely 99:1, but they're so negligible that it's more realistic to simply round it off.
+Your only hope of raising that figure to anything else is by testing it
+How do you guarantee new feature functions as intended? (note that this is different from maintaining system equilibrium as was our aim in the previous paragraph).
+Same way -- testing.
+There isn't a reality in back end engineering where a developer can escape having verification in place before and after modifying an existing system.
+You already converted your business expectations into code.
+Now, you have to programmatically verify that that code indeed does what you intended it to do.

 ## Issues with launching new features